-What is the Village’s Plan for Parkway and Other Public Trees?
+What is the Village's plan for parkway and other public trees?

 Will the Village remove the stump once a tree is removed from the public parkway?

 Yes.
-Stumps are added to a list and ground (removed), hopefully, within a few weeks of the removal of the tree.
+Stumps are added to a list and ground (removed), typically within a few weeks of the removal of the tree.
 Grindings are then picked up within a week or so and ground areas are restored with topsoil and seed.

 Can I treat the public parkway tree adjacent to my property?